pulp-platform/ara/FUNCTIONALITIES.md

 ## Constant Parameters

 - Maximum size of a single vector element in bits: ELEN = 64
-- Striping distance, in bits: SLEN = 64

 ## Vector Loads and Stores